 Please note that the video cannot include voiceover without an accompanying visual.

+Representative results

 Among the 6 laboratories, the maximum wavelength showed close repeatability [1] whereas the maximum absorbance results exhibited a more scattered range of data values for different gold nanoparticle sizes [2].
 The ranges and overall means for each gold nanoparticle size are shown here [3].